A bit more Grand Canyon. Essentially, it was a still massive hole in the ground with some water at the bottom, much as it was the previous day.

 This was probably the most bizarre piece of road we’ve ever been on.
 It’s called the Moki Dugway.
-You are quite happily trolling along a flat straight paved road with not a care in the world, and then you suddenly appear to have reached the edge of the world.
+You are quite happily trolling along a flat straight paved road with not a care in the world, and then you suddenly appear to have reached the edge.
 There are a few signs warning you that the road goes unpaved for a bit, and there is a bit of a steep descent on the way.
 What you can’t see from the top is where the road actually goes.
 That is, of course, until you actually get there.
-You drive off the paving and around through a bit of a cutting and then you suddenly find yourself uttering a prayer very heavily based around the idea of brakes.
+You drive off the paving through a bit of a cutting and then you suddenly find yourself uttering a prayer based very definitely around the idea of brakes.
 You are driving down the side of a very steep and very high cliff.
 The height from top to bottom is measured in thousands of feet, and the road has basically been engineered by driving bulldozers and motor graders continually up and down, backwards and forwards until the cleared patch is wide enough to get two cars passing each other.
-You get the distinct impression if you came back the following month, the road would take a different route.
+You get the impression that if you came back the following month, the road would take a different route.
 And nestling at the bottom, on what looks like a flat plain, is a narrow strip of black stuff heading off into the distance.
-It’s as if there was a really massive earthquake which created a 1100ft shift between north and south cutting through the existing road, and the highways maintenance crews haven’t quite repaired this part yet.
+It’s as if there was a really massive earthquake which created a 1100ft shift between north and south cutting through the existing road, and the highways maintenance crews haven’t quite repaired it yet.

 The road at the base actually wasn’t that flat, it’s just flatter than the part over the cliff.
 This left us with a relatively short 10 miles or so down to Mexican Hat, the closest settlement to Monument Valley.
 It is quite a small town, just one street with a couple of motels, gas stations, stores, and the like, and a couple of smallish housing areas set back off the main road.
 All the buildings down the main street have parking which is basically just a packed earth verge at the side of the main highway.
 You can drive nearly from one end of town to the other by just staying on this verge.